-Indiana University Credit Union is headquartered in BLOOMINGTON and is the 10st largest credit union in the state of Indiana.
-It is also the 295th largest credit union in the nation.
-It was established in 1956 and as of December of 2013, it had grown to 193 employees and 62,030 members.
-Indiana University Credit Union has a A health rating.
+Indiana University Credit Union is headquartered in Bloomington and is the 9th largest credit union in the state of Indiana.
+It is also the 287th largest credit union in the nation.
+It was established in 1956 and as of March of 2014, it had grown to 192 employees and 61,600 members.
+Indiana University Credit Union has a A+ health rating.

 Any persons who reside, work, or have immediate family that lives in one of 51 Indiana counties.
 Any persons who are current dues-paying members of the Indiana University Alumni Association. - See Details